callum-oakley/jsq/README.md

-JavaScript is a convenient language with which to process JSON (which stands for "JavaScript Object Notation" after all), but the boilerplate of reading from STDIN, parsing, and writing to STDOUT makes many could-be "one-liners" significantly more involved than they need to be. jfn provides a thin wrapper around V8 which handles this boilerplate and makes it more ergonomic to sprinkle a little JavaScript in to a shell script.
+JavaScript is a convenient language with which to process JSON (which stands for "JavaScript Object Notation" after all), but the boilerplate of reading from STDIN, parsing, and writing to STDOUT makes many could-be "one-liners" significantly more involved than they need to be. jfn provides a thin wrapper around Boa which handles this boilerplate and makes it more ergonomic to sprinkle a little JavaScript in to a shell script.

 jfn can be used for many of the same tasks as [jq][].
 A given jq command is often a little shorter